-The young woman gave a sarcastic smirk to the men sitting at the bar as she bounced down the last stair and rounded the corner into kitchen.
-Ava swung her hips in spite as the porcelain-skinned teen slipped behind the doors on her simple quest for eggs…and toast.
-For several anxious moments, the patrons peered toward the empty doorway, certain something wonderful had just happened.
+Ava scowled at the men sitting at the bar as she bounced down the last stair and rounded the corner into kitchen.
+She swung her hips in spite as the porcelain-skinned teen slipped behind the doors on her simple quest for eggs…and toast.
+For several anxious moments, the patrons silently peered toward the empty doorway, certain something wonderful had just happened.

 As the petite frame hit the floor, a host of empathetic workers eagerly stopped their duties and rushed to her aid.
 Many women worked the kitchen that morning, along with a tall, bald, dark-skinned man with a whiskered chin.
 When their young friend collapsed before them, they rushed to offer her towels, sympathy, and compassion.
 They had all experienced Varin’s emotional torture, taken from their lives and placed under his tyrannical roof, and they were eager to assist any way they could.

-The first to reach the fallen girl was an elderly woman named El’Ora.
-Her motherly instincts kicked in as she rushed to wrap Ava’s wrists with a towel.
-Every slave had their wrists bound together and branded with a large V across both forearms.
+The first to reach Ava was an elderly woman named El’Ora.
+She rushed to wrap Ava’s wrists with a towel, quickly concealing the woven, insidious brand.
 While El’Ora’s gesture would go unnoticed to a casual observer, everyone in the kitchen knew the deeper sentiment.
-Her wrinkled hands concealed Ava’s mark of enslavement as she drew the young girl close.
+Her wrinkled hands covered Ava’s mark of enslavement as she drew the young girl close.

-Ava struggled as she explained the events that brought her downstairs.
+Ava struggled to explain the events that brought her downstairs.
 The other women soaked in every word with an understanding that Ava could truly appreciate.
 Her emotions still unchecked, she sank into the comfort of her friends’ arms, the only remaining safe place in her world.

-“You won this battle, my dear,” said El’Ora, her words resonating through the tears.
+“You won ‘dis battle, my dear,” said El’Ora, her words resonating through the tears.
 Ava stopped to ponder the thought.
-She felt she must have looked like a crumpled, emotional mess.
+She was a crumpled, emotional mess and she knew it.
 She was crying, naked, and everything offered for full display of the bar outside…certainly not a victor.